abstractmachine/head-md-possible-bodies/README.md

 - [Head of lights](), Tara Hächler, Lise Mendes

 ## Releases
-These are the downloadable .apk files, designed for Quest 3 headsets.
+Links to the downloadable .apk files will go here.
+All projects are designed for Quest 3 headsets.

 - [Da’ata]()
 - [Sparks within]()